thomd/mad-pages/llm.md

 ## Usage

-    llm chat                                           # use llm in interactive chat modus llm -s "be a helpful assistant"                    # run a system prompt llm "ten names for a cat"                          # run a user prompt llm -c "now for dogs"                              # continue the last prompt
+    llm "Ten names for a cat"                                         # run a prompt using the default model llm -c "now for dogs"                                             # continue the last prompt cat myfile.py | llm -s "Explain this code"                        # run a system prompt against a file llm -a scanned-document.jpg "extract text"                        # extract text from an image llm -f https://example.com/article 'bullet point summary'         # summarize resource via URL llm -f /path/to/file 'bullet point summary'                       # summarize file

-    llm "extract text" -a scanned-document.jpg         # extract text from an image
+    llm -m NAME "Ten names for a cat"                                 # use a specific model